domenic/restify-oauth2/README.md

 Checks that the API client is authorized to use your API, and has the correct secret.
 It should call back with `true` or `false` depending on the result of the check.
 It can also call back with an error if there was some internal server error while doing the check.
+This hook is not required if `clientType: "public"` is passed as an option.

 #### `grantUserToken(username, password, cb)`